Originally published in 2013 at bible.org

 2. Know your crowd- The audience you speak to is unique.
 The apostle Paul wrote his letters to a specific group with their strengths and weaknesses.
 He shared universal truths of God but applied to their context.
 Shepherd the local body God has called to you by knowing your sheep and how to help them grow deep into their faith.

-Ø Remember that most Americans read on an 8th grade level whether you like or not.
+Remember that most Americans read on an 8th grade level.

 3. Explain it simply- The preacher should know the passage so well that they can explain in a simple manner.
 I heard it said, “Put the cookies on every shelf so that everyone can reach them.”
 Jesus was a perfect example of this as he rebuffed the complexity of the religious establishment and spoke plainly to the masses.

 4. Paint a picture- Teaching and preaching the word is in some ways an art form.
 It involves showing the learner what the truth you are teaching looks like.
 The bible is meant to be understood and applied.
-Ineffective teaching is limited to informing while effective teaching transforms.
+Ineffective teaching is limited to informing, while effective teaching has the goal of transforming.
+When Jesus taught he told stories of everyday experiences connecting with his listener effectively.

-Ø Use effective illustrations to highlight the main points and not distract from them.
+Use effective illustrations to highlight the main points.

 5. Manage the clock- For many speakers, the clock is their enemy but when managed well the clock is a friendly boundary that benefits the speaker.
 Studies show that very few speakers can hold a crowd past 20 minutes.
 Knowing how to keep a crowd engaged is important but knowing when to land the plane is most important.
 You will have more information than the time to share it and that’s where the teacher’s presentation skills come into play.

-6. Get out of the way- There is a distinct difference between speaking in the secular world than preaching in the kingdom of God.
+6. Get out of the way- There is a distinct difference between speaking in the secular world than preaching or teaching the word of God.
 We are called to be messengers of divine truth on behalf of a divine being.
 We must not be self-promoters or entertainers.
-Be humble, repentant, and obedient servants of the Gospel desiring nothing more than the power of the Holy Spirit.
-Do not try to impress people with your knowledge and skill but seek to change them with God’s freedom giving truth.
+Be humble, repentant, and obedient servants of the Gospel, desiring nothing more than the power of the Holy Spirit.
+Do not try to impress people with your knowledge and skill, but seek to change them with God’s freedom-giving truth.

 Rev. Al Rossi